saurabhsaini12/iOS-Notes/README.md

 # iOS-Notes
-My undesratnding about the subject
+My understanding about the subject